shengliangd/shengliangd.github.io/_posts/2021-09-08-survival-skills.md

 ---
 layout:     post
-title:      "A Brief Outline of Survival Skills for ..."
+title:      "A Brief Outline of Survival Skills in CS"
 subtitle:   ""
 date:       2021-09-08 15:00:00
 tags: